-• The increases in tax basis.

-• Certain other tax benefits related to its entering into the tax receivable agreement, including tax benefits attributable to payments by the Pubco under the tax receivable agreement.
+- The increases in tax basis. - Certain other tax benefits related to its entering into the tax receivable agreement, including tax benefits attributable to payments under the tax receivable agreement.

-Additional tax attributes may be covered by a tax receivable agreement in certain circumstances, including existing tax basis that does not increase upon an exchange of OP Units for Pubco shares.
 The term of the tax receivable agreement customarily continues until all of the tax benefits have been used or expired (a period which can be upwards of 15 years from the time of the applicable exchange), unless the Pubco exercises its right to terminate the agreement by paying a formulaic amount based on the remaining future payments required under the agreement (assuming, among other things, a hypothetical exchange of all outstanding OP Units for Pubco Shares).